apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 cd apiman-plugins
 ```

 Before we build the plugins, we have to make one small change.
-The plugins as downloaded are assigned version numbers that include a -“SNAPSHOT” suffix.
+The plugins as downloaded are assigned version numbers that include a -"SNAPSHOT" suffix.
 We will want to remove that suffix for this example.
-(Sneak peek: We will restore the suffix later in this article as apiman includes a new feature where “SNAPSHOT” version plugins are automatically reloaded.)
+(Sneak peek: We will restore the suffix later in this article as apiman includes a new feature where "SNAPSHOT" version plugins are automatically reloaded.)

-To make these changes, edit these files, and change the version from “1.2.2-SNAPSHOT” to “1.2.2”:
+To make these changes, edit these files, and change the version from "1.2.2-SNAPSHOT" to "1.2.2":

 ```shell
 ./pom.xml
 test-policy/pom.xml
 ```

-Then, to build the plugins, and install them into your local maven repo (at runtime, the apiman API Gateway installs plugins from the local maven “.m2” repo directory), execute this command:
+Then, to build the plugins, and install them into your local maven repo (at runtime, the apiman API Gateway installs plugins from the local maven ".m2" repo directory), execute this command:

 ```shell
 mvn install
 ```

-OK, our policy plugin is built, let’s add it into the management UI.
+OK, our policy plugin is built, let's add it into the management UI.

-As an administrative user, navigate to the “Manage Plugins” page in the Management UI and select the “Available Plugins” tab, and then, click on the “Add Custom Plugin” button.
+As an administrative user, navigate to the "Manage Plugins" page in the Management UI and select the "Available Plugins" tab, and then, click on the "Add Custom Plugin" button.
 The following dialog is displayed:

 ![Image: Add Custom Plugin ](/blog/images/2016-02-22/plugin_mgmt_5.png)

-Fill in the details for the “test-policy” plugin.
-(You can find all this information in the plugin’s “pom.xml” file.) apiman will use this information to locate the policy plugin in your local maven repo:
+Fill in the details for the "test-policy" plugin.
+(You can find all this information in the plugin's "pom.xml" file.) apiman will use this information to locate the policy plugin in your local maven repo:

 ![Image: Add Custom Plugin Details ](/blog/images/2016-02-22/plugin_mgmt_6.png)

-And, after you click on the “Add Plugin” button, the policy plugin is installed:
+And, after you click on the "Add Plugin" button, the policy plugin is installed:

 ![Image: Custom Plugin Added ](/blog/images/2016-02-22/plugin_mgmt_7.png)

-Notice that there are (2) buttons in the “Actions” column of the “Installed Plugins”  table.
-The button labeled with an “X” enables you to remove the plugin.
+Notice that there are (2) buttons in the "Actions" column of the "Installed Plugins"  table.
+The button labeled with an "X" enables you to remove the plugin.
 The button labeled with an up-arrow enables you to upgrade the policy plugin.

 In order for apiman to recognize that a plugin policy has been updated, the plugin version number must change.
-To change the version number of the test-policy plugin, edit these files, and change the version from “1.2.2” to “1.2.3”:
+To change the version number of the test-policy plugin, edit these files, and change the version from "1.2.2" to "1.2.3":

 ```shell
 ./pom.xml